Azure/device-simulation-dotnet/README.md

 ## Running the service locally, e.g. for development tasks

 The service can be started from any C# IDE and from the command line.
-The only difference you might notice, is how environment variables are configured.
-See the documentation below for more information.
+The only difference you might notice is how environment variables are configured.
+See the [Configuration and Environment variables](#configuration-and-environment-variables) documentation below for more information.

 1. [Install .NET Core 2.x][dotnet-install]
 1. Install any recent edition of Visual Studio (Windows/MacOS) or Visual